-The Fluid 2 is the first fluid resistance traininer in the current CycleOps line-up above it is the Pro Range and below various magnetic and wind resistance trainers.
-It costs quite a bit more than a other resistance methods so is it worth it and what do you get for your extra cash?
+The Fluid 2 is the first fluid resistance trainer in the current CycleOps line-up.
+Above it is the Pro Range and below various magnetic and wind resistance trainers.
+It costs quite a bit more than other resistance methods, so is it worth it and what do you get for your extra cash?
 Read on...

 Having had a Fluid for a number of years I can vouch for the build quality of the Fluid series.
 Not much seems to have changed aesthetically or internally (CycleOps mention adjusting the fluids levels for better power curves) but to be honest, not much needed to.
 Mine has been used and abused in mud and rain but is still going strong.
 The frame is extremely sturdy with well seated fold out legs and plenty of ballast to ensure you remain stationary.
 Out of the saddle efforts would present no problem if fluid resistance were more suited to it.

 With fluid resistance there is no adjustment, the idea is that the fluid increases resistance with power such that the resistance is, in theory, infinite.
 Simple drag theory presents the power required increasing as the cube of velocity.
 CycleOps have tailored this curve such that it follows a similar one to that of road riding and a steady 25mph TT pace overlaps at the correct power point.
 It does feel very natural and smooth thanks to the oil and a nice big flywheel which reduces any vibrations and sudden changes in speed, providing a, well, fluid feel.